 The Commander RD-6 is an excellent Nerf blaster for what it is.
-As a rather simple revolver style blaster, the Commander does an excellent job.
+As a simple revolver-style blaster, the Commander does an excellent job.

 It does what it needs to do, and it does that very well.
-The only drawback perhaps is that it’s a rather large sidearm blaster, which may be an issue for younger kids with smaller hands.
+The only drawback perhaps is that as a sidearm blaster, it is a bit large, which may be an issue for younger kids with smaller hands.

-Overall though, if you’re in the market for a new revolver style Nerf blaster, you can’t really go wrong with the Elite 2.0 Commander RD-6.
+Overall though, if you’re looking for a new revolver-style Nerf blaster, you can’t really go wrong with the Elite 2.0 Commander RD-6.

 And also, because this is an Elite 2.0 blaster, you will have endless customization options with the various tactical rails and attachment points.

 Nerf Rival Kronos XVIII-500.